 Here's another before and after for you: our kitchen.

 Below is our coffee station.
 We take coffee very seriously, lol.
 The espresso machine is a Breville BES870XL.
-We use it for making lattes, but if we want a regular cup of coffee we use the French press sitting on top, which I highly recommend if you want a great way to make coffee that doesn’t take up a lot of space.
-The basket on the wall is from World Market and holds our manual coffee grinder, pour-over cone, and moka pot (which I used for making stovetop espresso before we got the espresso machine).
+We use it for making lattes, but if we want a regular cup of coffee we use the French press sitting on top, which I highly recommend if you want a great way to make coffee that doesn't take up a lot of space.
+The wire basket on the wall came from World Market (it's since been discontinued – here's a similar one) and holds our manual coffee grinder, pour-over cone, and moka pot (which I used for making stovetop espresso before we got the espresso machine).
+Our moka pot isn't available online currently, but this one is very similar.

 On the refrigerator you can see our hygrometer/thermometer – an essential for RV living!